SpaceOgre/SortTV/README.md

   - For this change to work properly, files are no longer extracted to a new folder.
     Instead a file is created to keep track of allready extracted archives.
     Folder names that start with "film_" will not be used for searching imdb
+- Added RERip to movie title ignore list, all text after will be ignored just like for 1080, 720 etc